felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 The **Brand ID** and **Menu ID** fields identify the menu you want to update on Deliveroo.
 The default values generally work for most users.

-To synchronize your HubRise catalog with Deliveroo whenever your catalog is updated, select the **Enable automatic catalog push** checkbox.
+To synchronize your HubRise catalog with Deliveroo whenever it is updated, select the **Enable automatic catalog push** checkbox.

 The **Menu description** and **Menu banner** replace the current description and banner image on Deliveroo when you push your catalog.
 The requirements for the banner image are described below: